-- Your application should be written in perfect English.
-Ask a native speaker to check the application.
-If you don’t have any in your staff, find a proofreader (editor) on Fiverr, Upwork or other resources.
+- Your application should sound professional.
+Send it to a professional copywriter/editor for verification (if you don’t find one among the employees, find a proofreader (editor) on Fiverr, Upwork, or another similar service).
 It will cost you ~ $50-100.

 - Prepare for the event in advance.
-Organize information related to your clients and cases, so that you’ll be able to find it while filling out the application.
+Organize information related to your clients and case studies, so that you don't lose time when filling out the application.

-- Don’t think over for the organizer.
-If you are asked to write down the number of clients, then do it.
-Don’t itemize how many of them implemented your product successfully, or were onboarding, or simply bought something.
-If the organizer asks the number of users of your online service, feel free to include everyone who signed up for a free trial.
-After all, no one asked how many of them had actually paid for the service.
-Those are the basic examples showing that each question should be interpreted in the most convenient way.
+- Don’t think like the hosts of an event trying to guess what they meant in their questions.
+If you are asked about the number of clients, then list them.
+Don’t specify how many of them implemented your product successfully, or were onboarded.
+Instead, list all customers who bought at least something from you.
+If the hosts ask the number of users of your online service, then feel free to include everyone who signed up even for a trial period.
+After all, no one asked how many of them paid for the service.
+Those are the basic examples to show that each question should be interpreted in the most convenient way.

-- Business cases are the most important thing in many awards.
-Learn to demonstrate how your products or services impacted business results.
-Selling servers?
-Describe how your client revolutionizes the industry and you provide his infrastructure.
-Outsourcing programmers for iOS?
+- Business cases are the main thing in many awards.
+Learn to demonstrate how your products or services have impacted business results.
+Do you sell servers?
+You can tell how your client is revolutionizing the industry and how you are providing the infrastructure for them.
+Do you deliver programming outsourcing services?
 Describe how mobile apps you’ve been working on with clients improve clients’ business processes, reduce costs, and innovate the field.

-- If you are a small company, submit an application on behalf of your clients.
-In some cases, you can get an award for a project.
+- If you are a small company, then apply on behalf of your clients.
+In some cases, awards are given to projects.
 Thus, you can create a great description of a business case on behalf of your client and win the award together.
 It doesn’t matter that you share the award with someone else.
-The only thing that matters is how you are going to use the fact of getting the award later in your own PR-campaign.
+What matters is how you take advantage of this in future when working on your PR strategy.

-- If you have several legal entities in different countries, submit an application from the UK or USA.
-Companies from these countries get more awards.
+- If you have several legal entities in different countries, then apply from the UK or USA.
+Companies from these countries receive the most awards.
 Besides, some awards from this list require the exact location of your company or the presence of subsidiaries.
-But a quick look at the winners' list shows that the majority of contestants operate worldwide.
+Although, if you look at the list of winners, you can see that they operate worldwide.